Colloquium: Quantum anomalous Hall effect: Magnetically Doped TIs

 The scaling behavior of plateau transitions in the space of temperature and Landau level filling factor $\nu$ has been extensively studied in conventional QH systems \cite{girvin1987quantum,huckestein1995scaling}.
 In QAH systems, the external magnetic field plays the role of $\nu$, and the plateau behavior is complicated by the role of the magnetic domain structure near the coercive field $H_c$. \onlinecite{wang2014universal} used a Chalker-Coddington-type network model based on an intuitive picture of random magnetic domain switching and chiral edge state propagation along magnetic domain walls to discuss the scaling properties of transitions between QAH plateaus.
 Phase diagrams and scaling behaviors have also been addressed by performing numerical simulations of disordered QAH systems \cite{onoda2003quantized,nomura2011surface,qiao2016anderson,chang2016observation,chen2019effects}.
 The possible presence of ZHCP states discussed in Sec. \ref{Sec:MTIaxion} strongly influences the scaling behavior of the plateau transitions.
 In the absence of a ZHCP, the Chern number change on the plateau transition is 2, and this case must be described by a Chalker-Coddington model with two channels \cite{lee1994unified,xiong2001metallic,chen2019effects}.

 Experimental efforts have explored global phase diagrams and scaling behaviors of QAH effects in a variety of different magnetically doped TI heterostructures \cite{checkelsky2014trajectory,chang2016observation,kawamura2018topological,liu2020distinct,wu2020scaling,kou2015metal,grauer2017scaling}. \onlinecite{checkelsky2014trajectory} found the first evidence of quantum criticality by examining $(\sigma_{xy},\sigma_{xx})$ as a function of temperature and electrostatic doping near neutrality, concluding that the delocalization behavior of QAH states can be described in terms of the renormalization group flow of the integer QH effect.
 The global $(\sigma_{xy},\sigma_{xx})$ phase diagram depends qualitatively on whether or not a ZHCP is present.
 When a ZHCP is absent the $(\sigma_{xy},\sigma_{xx})$ flow diagram can be approximated by a semi-circle with radius $e^2/h$ centered at $(0, 0)$; when the ZHCP is present it is approximated by two semi-circles with radius $0.5e^2/h$ centered at $(0.5e^2/h,0)$ and $(-0.5e^2/h,0)$.
 Two semi-circle $(\sigma_{xy},\sigma_{xx})$ behavior was first observed by \onlinecite{kou2015metal}.
-Soon after, \onlinecite{grauer2017scaling} found a systematic crossover from two semi-circle to one semi-circl behavior with increasing thickness of V-doped (Bi,Sb)$_2$Te$_3$ films, and interpreted this behavior as a dimensional crossover from a 2D QAH state to a 3D axion insulator state (in the sense of the broad definition) [Fig.\ref{fig8:scaling}(a)].
+Soon after, \onlinecite{grauer2017scaling} found a systematic crossover from two semi-circle to one \am{semi-circle} behavior with increasing thickness of V-doped (Bi,Sb)$_2$Te$_3$ films, and interpreted this behavior as a dimensional crossover from a 2D QAH state to a 3D \czchang {TI} state [Fig.\ref{fig8:scaling}(a)].
 It was suggested that the critical thickness of this crossover is $8\sim 9$ QL for TI films with uniform V doping \cite{fijalkowski2021any}.
-The thickness dependence strongly relies on the quality of magnetically doped QAH thin films, however, with sensitivity to the typical magnetic domain size and magnetic dopant chemical environments.
+The thickness dependence strongly relies on the quality of magnetically doped QAH thin films, however, \am{and has additional} sensitivity to the typical magnetic domain size and the magnetic dopant chemical environment.